bennu/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ##### config.max_age

 This configuration parameter is used to configure `auth_time` claim verification.
-With this parameter you may restrict the use of the API with too old id tokens.
+With this parameter you may restrict the use of the Service with too old id tokens.
 The `max_age` is specified in seconds.

 **Note:** `config.leeway` may affect the calculation as well.